danielvarennikov/MP3-Music-Player/README.md

 # MP3-Player
-MP3 Player \n
+MP3 Player <br>
-Don't forget to adress the directory where your mp3 files are before running the code \n Have fun:)
+Don't forget to adress the directory where your mp3 files are before running the code <br>
+Have fun:)